Home > Installation Support Centre

 Avoiding basement laundries

-Basement laundries should be avoided.
-These present problems with machine access and generally make the installation of foul drains, dryer exhausts and make up air very difficult.
+Where possible, basement laundries should be avoided.
+These can present challenges with machine access as well as the installation of foul drains, dryer exhausts and make up air.

 Floor quality